humanestandards/home/src/pages/index.md

         type: feature
       - type: feature
         title: "\U0001F642 Humane Complexity"
-        subtitle: 'It''s not what you think, but who you are.'
+        subtitle: 'It''s not what you think, but who we all are.'
         content: >
           General is our Collective Intelligence.
 The Intelligence which is Generic, Inclusive and Autonomous is also